Chicago Union

-The Chicago Union are a professional ultimate team based in Chicago, Illinois.
+The Chicago Union are a professional ultimate team based in Evanston, Illinois, a northern suburb of Chicago.
 The Union compete in the Ultimate Frisbee Association (UFA) as a member of the Central Division.
 The team was originally branded as the Windy City Wildfire.
 In their first year, the Wildfire had the best record in the then-Midwest Division and qualified for the playoffs in its first three seasons.
-They play home games at Martin Stadium on the campus of Northwestern University.
+They play home games at Evanston Township High School's Lazier Field (Officially Murney Lazier Field at Memorial Stadium) in Evanston, Illinois.